RodrigoPAml/ChecksumManager/README.md

 ## Checksum Generator

-Generate a .txt with all files and checksums in the root folder with desired method
+Generate a .txt file listing all files in the root folder along with their checksums using the specified method.

 Outputs a file named checksum<CHECKSUM_METHOD>.txt